lsst-dm/db_pdac_stripe82/config/README.md

 ====================

-  The template files need do be preprocessed to replace placeholders for database names (etc.) as per the current configuration:
+  The template files need do be preprocessed to replace placeholders for database names (etc.) as per the current configuration before using them by the corresponding tools.
+Here follow examples:

     OUTPUT_DB='sdss_stripe82_00'
     SQL_DIR='some/dir'